sparkfun/SparkFun_Ublox_Arduino_Library/Theory.md

   - The default buffer size is zero - to save memory.
   - To simplify SD card writing, data can be copied from the RingBuffer to a user-defined linear buffer first using ```extractFileBufferData```.
   - Data reception and processing can continue during the SD write.
   - User-defined code does the actual writing of data from the linear buffer to the SD card.
-The u-blox GNSS library does not perform the writing and so is not tied to any particular SD library.
+The u-blox GNSS library itself does not perform the writing and so is not tied to any particular SD library.
   - The logged files can be played back and analyzed with (e.g.) u-center or RTKLIB.

 In terms of RAM, you may find that your total RAM use is lower using v2 compared to v1, but it does of course depend on how many message types are being processed.
 The downside to this is that it is difficult to know in advance how much RAM is required, since it is only allocated if/when required.
 If the processor runs out of RAM (i.e. the _alloc_ fails) then an error is generated.